marczz/mzlinux_pages/system/desktop.md

     _Clipit_ seat in your tray, and allow to select clipboard history.
-    It can also be used from the command line.  _Clipit_ has preferences to manage _CLIPBOARD_ and _PRIMARY_ selections and synchronize them.
+    It can also be used from the command line.  _Clipit_ has preferences to manage _CLIPBOARD_ and _PRIMARY_ selections and synchronize them. native

     _ClipIt_ is no longer supported. and is replaced by {{< iref "#diodon" "Diodon" >}}.
 -   [clipman for xfce4](https://docs.xfce.org/panel-plugins/xfce4-clipman-plugin/)
     is a clipboard manager for Xfce.
 It keeps the clipboard contents around while it is usually lost when you close an application.
 -   [clipman](https://github.com/yory8/clipman) (GPL-3.0)
-    is a basic clipboard manager for Wayland, with support for persisting copy buffers after an application exits.
 -   [CopyQ](https://github.com/hluk/CopyQ) (GPL-3.0)
     is a C++/QT  clipboard manager with editing, scripting and a command-line interface. _It is in Debian, along with a copyq-plugins package._

     CopyQ support wayland, but without global shortcuts, clipboard access from window that is not active, and pasting.
 If you want these features you can use it with Xwayland by launching it with

         $ QT_QPA_PLATFORM=xcb copyq

 -   <a name="diodon"></a>[Diodon](https://github.com/diodon-dev/diodon) (GPL-2.0)
     is a vala / GTK3 clipboard manager for Gnome/unity.

-    In Wayland it needs to use Xwayland.
+     There is no native Wayland support, you need Xwayland.

     _It is in Debian._
 -   [gpaste](https://github.com/Keruspe/GPaste) (BSD-2-Clause License)